starsky77/DiST/README.md

-# Does Resistance to Style-Transfer Equal Shape Bias?
-Evaluating Shape Bias by Distorted Shape
+# Does resistance to style-transfer equal Global Shape Bias?
+Measuring network sensitivity to global shape configuration

 The repo serves as supporting material of paper *Does Resistance to Style-Transfer Equal Shape Bias?
 Evaluating Shape Bias by Distorted Shape*.
 The repo has been anonymized to abid the double-blind review process.